phillipgessert/phillipgessert.github.io/index.md

 >
 > The Pass in Review (via Twitter)

-> I retained Phillip to design the front and back cover and the interior of my first novel, Saving the Karamazovs.
+> I retained Phillip to design the front and back cover and the interior of my first novel, *Saving the Karamazovs*.
 He listened to the suggestions from my editor, my publicist, and me and developed several ideas that would capture the theme that I wanted to convey.
 Phillip is very easy to work with.
 In addition to being very creative, he is both patient and responsive.
 I was very satisfied with both the process and the final product.
 >
 > Gary Goldstick, ghgoldstick.com

 > The best business decision I ever made was to hire Phillip to design and brand my book covers.
 The second best decision I ever made was to totally trust his instincts.
 I wanted a totally modern and updated look.
 He went beyond and took the design into the future.
 I highly recommend him to all my writing and publishing peers who thank me profusely for introducing them to Phillip.
 >
 > Patsy Rae Dawson, patsyraedawson.com

-> Phillip brought unique and creative ideas for my new eBook cover design, Gone Never Forgotten.
-His professionalism proved he’s willing to listen and tweak ideas best suited for that particular project.
-It was an easy process and I’m thrilled with the results.
->
-> Natalie Bright, nataliebright.com

 > ...words cannot describe the brilliant experience i had in the cooperation with my graphic designer, Phillip Gessert.
 >